urbit/urbit.org-reloaded/content/docs/arvo/behn/behn.md

 weight = 1
 template = "doc.html"
 +++

-Our simple timer.
+Urbit's timer vane.

-It allows vanes and applications to set and timer events, which are managed in a simple priority queue. `%behn` produces effects to start the unix timer, and when the requested `%behn` passes, unix sends wake events to `%behn`, which time routes back to original sender.
-We don't guarantee that a timer event will happen at exactly the `%behn` it was set for, or even that it'll be particularly close.
+Behn manages timers in a simple priority queue.
+Other vanes and applications ask Behn to set a timer to go off at the given time, and Behn produces effects that start the timers on Unix.
+When the timer goes off, Unix sends an event to Behn, which then notifies the original requester.
+We don't gurantee that a timer event will happen at exactly the time it was set for, or even that it'll be particularly close.
 A timer event is a request to not be woken until after the given time.

-`%eyre` uses `%behn` for timing out sessions, and `%clay` uses `%behn` for keeping track of time-specified file requests. `%ames` should probably use `%behn` to keep track of things like network timeouts and retry timing, but it currently uses its own alarm system.

-This article is a stub.
-For more information, see either `behn.hoon` or [Lesson 2.6 - Behn](/docs/hoon/hoon-school/behn) of the Hoon tutorial.
+## Sections

+[API Reference](/docs/arvo/behn/tasks) - The `task`s Behn takes and the `gift`s it returns.

+[Scry Reference](/docs/arvo/behn/scry) - The scry endpoints of Behn.

+[Examples](/docs/arvo/behn/examples) - Practical examples of using Behn's `task`s.